uchicago-cs/cmsc22000/website/hw/hw3.rst

 which can help keep our Makefile tidy.
-Two variables you'll often see in Makefiles are ``CC``, to specify the compiler we want to use, and ``CFLAGS``, to specify the parameters we want to pass to the parameter.
+Two variables you'll often see in Makefiles are ``CC``, to specify the compiler we want to use, and ``CFLAGS``, to specify the parameters we want to pass to the compiler.

 For example, let's add this at the top of our ``Makefile``: